Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Experiments

-\paragraph{Performance of Different Retrieval Strategy} As shown by Alayrac et al.~\cite{alayrac2022flamingo}, Retrieval-based In-Context Example Selection (RICES) could significantly influence the performance of ICL.
-Therefore, here we carefully investigate its influence in our problem setting.
+\paragraph{Performance of Different Retrieval Strategy.} As shown by Alayrac et al.~\cite{alayrac2022flamingo}, Retrieval-based In-Context Example Selection (RICES) can significantly affect the ICL performance.
+Therefore, here we investigate its influence.
 Specifically, we propose two retrieval strategies, namely feature-based retrieval and logit-based retrieval.
 The former one is based on feature similarity and the latter one is based on the prediction logit.
 For each strategy, we conduct experiments on selecting the most similar examples and the least similar examples, which are denoted as ``most'' and ``least'', respectively.
 The results are shown in Figure~\ref{fig:retrieve_strategy}.
-Apart from the intuitive finding that least-similar retrieval is inferior to selecting the most similar examples, we also observe that logit-based retrieval is more effective than feature-based one.
-We assume this is due to the intended task being image classification which is more related to the prediction logit rather than feature similarity.
+Apart from the intuitive finding that least-similar retrieval is inferior to selecting the most-similar one, we also observe that logit-based retrieval is more effective than feature-based one.
+We assume this is due to the image classification task is more related to logit value rather than feature similarity.

-\paragraph{Effect of In-Context Exemplars with Distribution Shift} When the support set suffers from a distribution shift from the target OOD dataset, whether DICL can still perform robustly remains to be validated.
-Hence, we leave one domain out as our support set and leveraging the rest domains as our target OOD dataset.
+\paragraph{Effect of In-Context Exemplars with Distribution Shift.} When the support set suffers from a distribution shift from the target OOD dataset, whether DICL can still perform robustly remains to be validated.
+Hence, we leave one domain out as our support set and leverage the rest domains as our target OOD dataset.
 In comparison, we choose a small hold-out data split as the support set which shares the same distribution as the OOD dataset.
 The results are shown in Figure~\ref{fig:dicl_distshift}.
 Surprisingly, we find that the performance is not influenced by the distribution shift, which demonstrates that our MVT can still be effective when exemplars are retrieved from different distributions.